Luk3210/Scamblocker/README.md

 Made in collaboration with https://github.com/dtar-github

-MAKE SURE IT IS ALWAYS UP TO DATE
+MAKE SURE IT IS ALWAYS UP TO DATE FOR THE LATEST SECURITY